Psychtoolbox-3/psychtoolbox-3.github.com/docs/LoadClut.md

 animation, as the operating system requires all [CLUTs](CLUTs) to contain mono-
 tonically increasing entries.
 Psychtoolbox currently has no way of
 detecting the resolution of your graphics cards DAC, so unless you
-explicitely provide the DAC resolution in the optional parameter 'bits',
+explicitly provide the DAC resolution in the optional parameter 'bits',
 it will always assume a 8-Bit DAC.
 This assumption is safe, but it does
 not allow you to automatically take advantage of higher resolution [DACs](DACs).
 Apart from that, all pixelSizes are supported.
 It should works with all